RockefellerArchiveCenter/newly_published_collections/README.md

 ## Usage
 The following environment variables are required:
-- AWS_ACCESS_KEY_ID - an access key for an AWS IAM user that has permissions to write to the S3 bucket specified by `AWS_BUCKET_NAME`.
+- ACCESS_KEY_ID - an access key for an AWS IAM user that has permissions to write to the S3 bucket specified by `BUCKET_NAME`.
-- AWS_SECRET_ACCESS_KEY - a secret key for an AWS IAM user that has permissions to write to the S3 bucket specified by `AWS_BUCKET_NAME`.
+- SECRET_ACCESS_KEY - a secret key for an AWS IAM user that has permissions to write to the S3 bucket specified by `BUCKET_NAME`.
 - BUCKET_NAME - an S3 bucket in which to store a list of published collections.
 - AS_BASEURL - base URL of the ArchivesSpace instance to check for newly published resource records.